 During the day, your skin is exposed to the elements and is directly affected by your surrounding environment: UV radiation, pollution, and tobacco all have an effect on your skin’s health.
 Add tiredness and lack of sleep into the mix, along with the stress of day-to-day life, and you have a recipe for skin which shows signs of aging much faster than it should.
 Your skin is on guard from these external stresses during the day, fighting UV rays and free radicals through antioxidant and melanin production.

 Your skin at night

-As if all of that wasn’t amazing enough, your skin is also more receptive to topical skincare products at night, as it’s more permeable2.
+As if all of that wasn’t amazing enough, your skin is also more receptive to topical skincare products at night, as it’s more permeable.
 While this means it’s also more prone to water loss, it’s great news, as it means you can really make the most out of the natural renewal process and maximize hydration through your skincare, boosting the regeneration process and helping to fight early signs of aging.

 Melatonin is a naturally occurring hormone, and its main job is to help regulate the sleep/wake cycle.
 The production of melatonin increases at night and helps to promote sleep.
 Topical melatonin is different, though.
-Research on topically applied melatonin is now showing that it works while you sleep to help prepare your skin’s natural defenses for the coming day3.
+Research on topically applied melatonin is now showing that it works while you sleep to help prepare your skin’s natural defenses for the coming day.

 How does melatonin work when applied to the skin?

 Melatonin penetrates the skin and activates the synthesis of antioxidant enzymes.
-These antioxidant enzymes work to block free radicals and thus repair oxidative damage to the skin.
+These antioxidant enzymes work to block free radicals and therefore repair oxidative damage to the skin.
 This means melatonin is a major skin protectant, from free radical scavenging to DNA damage repair.

 How can I include melatonin in my skincare routine?